ogunsoladebayo/rise-project/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
-3. Configure your PostgreSQL and Redis instances.
+3. Configure your PostgreSQL instances.
 4. Update environment variables.
 5. Run the app using `npm start`.
+6. Database migrations are run automatically on app start.
+7. Seed data with 10 users, 20 posts and 100 comments are added automatically on app start.

 ### Docker Compose